dbzl-project11/dbzl-project11.github.io/usefulInfo/boost.md

 - Remove a limiter!
 (Only usable once in a season) - 10 Zenni
     - This boost enables you to remove a "Limiter ring" on one of your players.
 This is more of a safety feature in case things aren't going right, and you wish for that character to transform once again.
 Please note, that once you remove a limiter, you may not put another one on a seperate character.
 Once a Limiter is used, or removed, there is no reversing that decision.
 So please, use this boost wisely.

+- Reuse a blue potara  this lets you use the same blue potara on 2 different characters, and is available on any of the legal blue potaras (2 zeni )
+   - Blue potara are unique potara which buff up the character's base stats in the following category; Attack, Defense, Super, Ki.But teams can only use 1 of these blue potara at a time on the character.No two same blue potara can be used on the same match in the main league season.
+For example, Lets take Teen Gohan and Future Gohan, Both of them are super focused character but use two different blue potara to buff there super damage.
+Being Super+2 Ki-1 and Super+1 respectivey.However, using this boost allows them both to use the same blue potara in the same match either being super+2 Ki-1 or Super+1 on their builds.

+- Double Bench!
+Bench a character 2 weeks in a row (does not let you exceed 3 benches) - 4 zeni
+    - This boost grants you the ability to bypass character bench restriction.(Allows you to bench the same character 2 weeks in a row which otherwise isn't possible ) For example, Lets take Perfect cell who both have to be bench 2 more times and its week 9,There next divisional is coming on week 12 and so have to figure a way out to complete cell's remaining 2 bench by week 12 so he is available for the divisional by week 12 and for the remaining matches.This can be achieve by using the Double Bench boost, benching cell on week 10 and week 11 to complete his benches for the season.

+NOTE: It doesn't allow the teams to bypass the bench limit on the character's per season(which is 3), Just accelerate the benching process if needed.
 - Trade out a map (Only available if you are playing at home) - 2 Zenni
     - This boost would allow you to pull the rug out from under your opponent and swap to a completely different map.
 If you choose to use this, you may ONLY choose maps from the list provided below.
 Meaning you cannot use this boost to change your map to mountain road or the tournament stage, since they are unavailable and reserved for the Gauntlet and Playoffs respectively.